gvald23/Towers-of-Hanoi-Game/README.md

 # Towers-of-Hanoi-Algorithm
-A Recursion Algorithm for the Towers of Hanoi Game
+An Algorithm for the Towers of Hanoi Game
 By Giancarlo Valdivia